curl/everything-curl/http/modify/fragment.md

 ## A range trick

-A practical way to exploit the fact that the fragment is not sent over the wire, is to use that field for ranges if you want to use the exact same URL many times on the command line.
+A practical way to exploit the fact that the fragment is not sent over the wire, is to use that field for ranges if you want to use the same URL many times on the command line.

-For example, download this same exact URL twenty times:
+For example, download this URL twenty times:

     curl "https://example.com/#[1-20]"